Packaging

 Prerequisites

-To create a conda package, conda-build package is required.
-You may install it with Anaconda Navigator or from the command line:
+To generate a conda build recipe, the package grayskull and to build it, the package conda-build are required.
+You may install these with Anaconda Navigator or from the command line:

 The simplest way for creating a conda package for your python script is to first publish it in PyPI following the steps explained above.

-Building a python package with conda skeleton pypi
+Building a python package with grayskull and conda-build

 Once build, the conda package can be installed locally.
 For this example, we will use runtest. runtest is a numerically tolerant end-to-end test library for research software.

-The command above will create a new folder called runtest containing a file meta.yaml, the conda recipe for runtest.
+The command above will create a new folder called runtest containing a file meta.yaml, the conda recipe for building the runtest package.

 requirements: